-The Authority will covenant in a Continuing Disclosure Agreement for the benefit of the Owners of the 2024 Bonds to provide Annual Reports that include certain annual financial information and operating data, and to provide notices of the occurrence of certain enumerated events.
+The Authority will covenant in a Continuing Disclosure Agreement for the benefit of the Owners of the 2025 Bonds to provide Annual Reports that include certain annual financial information and operating data, and to provide notices of the occurrence of certain enumerated events.
 The Authority has retained Albert A. Webb Associates to act as the Dissemination Agent under the Continuing Disclosure Agreement.
 The Authority or the Dissemination Agent, on behalf of the Authority, will file the Annual Reports and notices as required by the Continuing Disclosure Agreement with the Municipal Securities Rulemaking Board.
 See Appendix E - "Form of Continuing Disclosure Agreement of the Authority" for the complete text of the Authority's Continuing Disclosure Agreement.
 The covenants of the Authority in the Continuing Disclosure Agreement have been made in order to assist the Underwriter in complying with Rule 15c2-12(b)(5) (the "Rule") promulgated by the Securities and Exchange Commission under the Securities Exchange Act of 1934, as amended.

-During the last five Fiscal Years, the Authority has complied in all material respects with its obligations under several continuing disclosure agreements entered into in connection with various community facilities district special tax bonds that it has issued.
+[During the last five Fiscal Years, the Authority has complied in all material respects with its obligations under continuing disclosure agreements entered into in connection with various community facilities district special tax bonds that it has issued, except with respect to the failure to properly link audits and annual reports that were available, to all of the CUSIPs for the Temecula Public Financing Authority Community Facilities District No. 03-1 (Crowne Hill) Special Tax Refunding Bonds, Series 2012 in Fiscal Years 2018, 2019 and 2020.]
+[Update.
+Delete reference to Crown Hill CUSIP linking issue as out of 5 year window?]